 Bike Etiquette

 You’ll likely encounter a variety of people, bikes and dog walkers on this popular trail, so bike safety and etiquette are paramount.
 Stay to the right and pass to the left, always using your voice or bell when passing.
 Wear reflective gear and/or bike lights if cycling around dusk or dawn.
-You don’t have to travel on city streets around Reeds Lake but you may if you want to bike to the nearby restaurants and shops of Gaslight Village.
-For a refresher on bike safety and etiquette, head to GR Driving Change to go over the rules of the road for both cyclists and drivers.
-Take GR Driving Change's road relationship quiz to put your road skills to the test.
+You don’t have to travel on city streets around Reeds Lake but you may if you want to bike to the nearby restaurants and shops of Gaslight VillageWhat Every Michigan Bicyclist Must Know, a publication of the League of Michigan Bicyclists, is a great refresher on bike safety and etiquette.

 Parking